by Johanna Bloomquist January 04, 2022

 CBD can also potentially help to lower blood pressure and support heart health.

 This isn’t intended as medical advice, though.
 Consult with a doctor if you have any questions.
+Bay Smokes products are not approved to diagnose or treat any disease, condition, or medical issue.

 What Does CBD Feel Like?

 First of all, CBD is not psychoactive.
 This means that it won’t produce the same intoxicating effects that many other cannabinoids do and that it won’t get you “high.”
 However, keep in mind that cannabinoids affect everyone a little bit differently.
-(Author’s note: I can attest to this!
-CBD helps me relax and gives me the space to take a deep breath, while it usually makes my partner want to curl up and take a nap.
-But neither of those are bad things!)

 While there’s really no bad time for some CBD, we love sparking up a CBD joint after a hard day’s work, before a yoga class, or during a scenic drive.